 Learn When to Transition

 Not yet trained in singing, some people will feel uneasy when transitioning from one voice to another.
 Of course, you will feel at a loss if you don’t know your head voice and your chest voice.
 Moreover, you may also get confused as to when to transition.

 One reason some people find it hard to transition is that they started high with their chest voice.
 So, to transition well to head voice, you need to start low with your chest voice.
-You may not be aware of your voice, so I suggest that you record your voice when you are singing.
+You may not be aware of your voice, so I suggest that you record your singing voice.
 Then, listen to the recording with care.
 Try to figure out your chest voice and your head voice.
-It will help to note that chest voice notes should be lower than your head voice.
+It will help to note that chest voice higher notes and low notes should be lower than your head voice.